ccrazy88/reflections/lesson_3_reflections.md

 had access to.
 The ability to have this copy of the last known state without it merged into what you're working on allows for a lot of flexibility.

+> How would you collaborate without using Git or GitHub?
+What would be easier,
+> and what would be harder?

+Sending files back and forth and manually adding changes to them, with, perhaps, a master copy stored somewhere.
+It would be easier to deal with the transfer of files back and forth between people, but the process of merging changes into a cohesive whole would be much more difficult.